Connector architecture

 - The ephemeral data model—how the connector processes credentials without persistent storage

-- Certificates in EUDI—how X.509 certificates establish Relying Party identity in the EUDI Wallet ecosystem
+- Certificates in EUDI—how X.509 certificates establish identity for verification and issuance in the EUDI Wallet ecosystem